Groovv vs Discogs: A Companion App, Not a Competitor (2026)

 This is about understanding what each platform actually does - and why Groovv was built to sit alongside Discogs, not replace it.

 Discogs is a database and a marketplace.
 It's exceptional at both.
-But as a personal collection experience — especially on your phone, especially when you want to track how you're actually using your records, and especially when you want to share your collection with people who care about music — it was never really designed for that.
-Groovv was.
-It pairs directly with Discogs, using the same release data, while adding a layer of features that turn your collection into something you can genuinely enjoy day to day.
+But as a personal collection experience - especially on your phone, especially when you want to track how you're actually using your records, and especially when you want to connect with collectors over what you actually own - it was never really designed for that.

 Not a replacement.
 A companion.